mckenziewagner/mcwaffleiron/web/wp-content/plugins/woo-permalink-manager/readme.txt

 The plugin works perfectly with the Yoast SEO plugin installed.
 No link duplicates are generated.
 All similar URLs are automatically tagged as canonical in accordance with the search engines’ recommendations.

 = Documentation =
-Full documentation is available here: [Premmerce WooCommerce Permalink Manager](https://premmerce.com/woocommerce-permalink-manager-remove-shop-product-product-category-url/)
+Full documentation is available here: [Premmerce Permalink Manager for WooCommerce](https://premmerce.com/woocommerce-permalink-manager-remove-shop-product-product-category-url/)

 = Installation Instructions =
-Go to Plugins -> Add New section from your admin account and search for Premmerce WooCommerce Permalink Manager.
+Go to Plugins -> Add New section from your admin account and search for Premmerce Permalink Manager for WooCommerce.

 You can also install this plugin manually:
 * Download the plugin’s ZIP archive and unzip it.